 Clothing must be made entirely in cloth able to resist a pressure of 800 Newtons.
-Very particular attention must be paid to the way under there the seams the armpits, if any, made. are are An undergarment consisting of a protective under-plastron covering the vital upper areas of the body (following the design given in Annexe A to these Rules, 'Safety norms for manufacturers') resistant to 800 Newtons is also mandatory.
+Very particular attention must be paid to the way the seams under the armpits, if there are any, are made.
+An undergarment consisting of a protective under-plastron covering the vital upper areas of the body (following the design given in Appendix A to these Rules, 'Safety norms for manufacturers') resistant to 800 Newtons is also mandatory.